D4mi4n0/Car-Configurator/README.md

 ## How to run the project (from the terminal)

-1. Choose a directory where cloning this repository, then write this following command:
+1. Choose a directory where cloning this repository (like desktop), then write this following command:
    ```sh
    git clone https://github.com/D4mi4n0/Car-Configurator.git